The Best Accommodations for Fishing in Tonga

-If your idea of a tropical getaway is hopping from your idyllic island resort or fishing lodge straight onto the boat to catch some of the Pacific’s largest pelagics, then you’re in luck.
+If your idea of a tropical getaway is hopping from your idyllic island abode onto the boat to catch some of the Pacific’s largest pelagics, then you’re in luck.
 Tonga is best described as the underdog of fishing destinations in the South Pacific.
-Not that many people know about it but those who do find themselves reeling in the big ones, including blue marlin, mahimahi, yellowfin and dogtooth tuna, wahoo and much more.
-Check out some of the best fishing resorts in Tonga in the guide below.
+But those who do find themselves reeling in the big ones, typically catch the likes of blue marlin, mahimahi, yellowfin and dogtooth tuna, wahoo and much more.
+Check out some of the best fishing resorts and lodges in Tonga in the guide below.

 Note that Tonga is an ever-evolving country with some services that accommodations provide changing with little notice.
 While we try to keep our accommodation listings up-to-date, know that some services may have changed.
 If you have an update, feel free to reach out.

 Choose your style: fly fishing, spin fishing or big-game fishing, all of which you can do from The Reef Resort in Vava’u.
 Local fishing charters will pick you up from the private jetty of this resort on Kapa Island.
-In between, stay in one of the five modern fales scattered in their own private area of the hillsides and beachfront of the island.
+In between, stay in one of the five modern fales scattered in their own private area of the hillsides and beachfront.
 What you catch may also be cooked up at the resort’s renowned restaurant specialising in European Pacific cuisine.
-Check out more resorts in the area in the 10 Best Resorts in Vava’u.
+Learn more about the resort in the 10 Best Resorts in Vava’u.

 Check The Reef Resort out: